starkdg/starkdg.github.io/_posts/2020-06-30-redis-geohash-reventis.md

 4) "easthartford-ct"
 ```

-To get the distance in km's between colchester-ct and mansfield-ct:
+To get the distance in miles between colchester-ct and mansfield-ct:

 ```
 127.0.0.1:6379> geodist myplaces colchester-ct mansfield-ct mi